-As the first and currently only example of VCS verifiable REDD+ activities taking place “on the ground” in Zambia, it is envisioned that the Lower Zambezi REDD+ Project will serve as a model for the implementation of additional community-based REDD+ projects in Zambia, and “lessons learned” from the LZRP will help to inform the development and implementation of a provincial and national level nested REDD+ program within Zambia, which is one of the pioneer UN-REDD Pilot Countries.
+As the first and currently only example of VCS verifiable REDD+ activities taking place “on the ground” in Zambia, it is envisioned that the Lower Zambezi REDD+ Project will serve as a model for the implementation of additional community-based REDD+ projects in the country.

-Key Stakeholders: Key stakeholders in this project include The Soli Shamifwi Royal Establishment, the traditional leaders (Headmen and Headwomen) and Zone Development Committees of Ndubulula, Mweeshang’ombe, Namanongo and Chilimba community zones, Zambia Forestry Department, Zambia Wildlife Authority, Rufunsa District Council, Chongwe District Council, Sable Transport Limited and Musika Development Initiatives.
+Key partners in this project include: the Soli Shamifwi Royal Establishment, the traditional leaders (Headmen) and Cooperatives of Ndubulula, Mweeshang’ombe, Namanongo and Chilimba community zones, Government of the Republic of Zambia (GRZ) implementing partners such as the Zambia Forestry Department and Department of National Parks, Rufunsa District Council, Chongwe District Council, as well as other partners including Sable Transport Limited and Musika Development Initiatives.

 Validation and Verification against International Standards:

 CCB: BCP has achieved REDD+ validation of the Lower Zambezi REDD+ Project to the Climate, Community and Biodiversity (CCB) Standard.
 The project has been validated to the Gold level of the CCB Standards Second Edition for climate change adaptation and exceptional community and biodiversity benefits.

 VCS: The Lower Zambezi REDD+ Project has achieved VCS verification.